The Herbie developers are excited to announce

 Herbie uses a new mechanism for defining supported functions,

-which should adding functions in the future easier.
+which should make it easier to add functions in the future.

 Try it out!